Belgarion: Powers and abilities

 As the keeper of the Orb of Aldur, and one of the only remaining descendants of Riva Iron-Grip, Belgarion was one of three people able to touch it without being destroyed - an ability he now shares only with Eriond (a God) and his only son Geran (named after Garion's father).
-This in itself grants him huge magical power, allowing him to destroy continents if he deems it necessary; however, he rarely uses it, as the childlike mind of the Orb is enthusiastic and eager to please Garion, and as such has a tendency to overdo things (such as when it empowered Garion to knocked over the gates of Jarviksholm during the attack on the city, or one point when the Orb, due to misinterpreting a stray thought as a literal request, began enthusiastically explaining to Garion how he could rearrange the stars in the sky to spell out his name, implying that Garion with the Orb has enough power to simultaneously move multiple stars across interstellar distances.)
+This in itself grants him huge magical power, allowing him to destroy continents if he deems it necessary; however, he rarely uses it, as the childlike mind of the Orb is enthusiastic and eager to please Garion, and as such has a tendency to overdo things (such as when it empowered Garion to knock over the gates of Jarviksholm during the attack on the city, or one point when the Orb, due to misinterpreting a stray thought as a literal request, began enthusiastically explaining to Garion how he could rearrange the stars in the sky to spell out his name, implying that Garion with the Orb has enough power to simultaneously move multiple stars across interstellar distances.)
 He is also, due to his connection with the Prophecy, able to recite the Book of Alorn from memory, despite having never actually read it.
 In fact, Belgarath claims he could have done so from the cradle if he'd been asked.

 His companions on his adventures have taught him many skills, and on these journeys he has gained a great deal of practical experience.
 His tutorship under Silk has rendered him capable of moving silently when needed, as well as to lie effectively and he is good at gathering information from local sources.
 He is also adept in the Drasnian secret language, which is practised using hand signs.
 He has also learned how to use a variety of different weapons, and as he is a student of Hettar, Mandorallen, and Barak, he is a master swordsman, capable of taking out entire battalions single handed.
 His use of the "Sword of the Rivan King" has caused him to be feared in most parts of the world; as his son puts it: "when Father got his sword out, most sensible people ran for cover."